Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 Gustav Klucis - Молодёж, на самолеты! - 1934

 Gustav Klucis, “Молодёж, на самолеты!” (“Youth — onto the airplanes!”) — photomontage poster, 1934.
-The single most reproduced aviation propaganda image of the Stalin era, used in Komsomol recruitment for OSOAVIAKhIM flying clubs and printed in editions of over half a million.
+One of the most reproduced aviation propaganda images of the Stalin era, used in Komsomol recruitment for OSOAVIAKhIM flying clubs and printed in editions of over half a million.

 The cult of the pilot — and then the cosmonaut